ekaktusz/ekaktusz.github.io/_tabs/about.md

 {: refdef}

-I'm Csaba Ekart, Software Engineer from Budapest, experienced with Java, C++ and Python.
+I'm Csaba Ekart, Software Engineer from Budapest, experienced with C++, Python, Java and Linux.
 I'm highly interested in neural networks, computer vision, 3D graphics, Android development, computer security and privacy.

 This is my personal page, where I share posts that I think could be useful for others, and projects I'm working on.